Bregman-Wasserstein divergence: geometry and applications: Bregman-Wasserstein divergence

-be the observed empirical distribution of the particles $\{Z^1_1, \ldots, Z^N_1\}$ at time $1$.
-Note that we only observe the initial and final empirical distributions of the particles, but do {\it not} know the identities of the particles.
-Consider the problem of finding an optimal matching $i \mapsto j = \sigma(i)$, between the initial and final positions, so as to maximize the log likelihood $\mathrm{loglik}(\sigma)$ of the data.
+Consider the problem of finding an optimal matching $i \mapsto j = \sigma(i)$, between the initial and final positions, so as to maximize the log likelihood $\mathrm{loglik}(\sigma)$.
 This is similar in spirit to the {\it Schr\"{o}dinger bridge problem} \cite{leonard2012schrodinger}, but in our setting there is no additional noise parameter and we maximize directly the likelihood rather than minimizing a relative entropy.
 For a given permutation $\sigma$, we have

 Rearranging, we get